security-force-monitor/research-handbook/source/units_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-The `Unit: Country` attribute identifies the country fromt which this unit originates.
+The `Unit Identity: Country` attribute identifies the country fromt which this unit originates.
 All entries in this attribute will be two-letter country codes taken from `ISO 3166 <https://www.iso.org/obp/ui/#search>`__.

     For example, a unit from Nigeria would have the code ``ng`` and a unit from Brazil would have the code ``br``

-A unit may only contain a single value in the `Unit: Country`_ attribute.
-A unit's operations in another country are described using the `Unit: Positioning`_ claim type.
+A unit may only contain a single value in the `Unit Identity: Country`_ attribute.
+A unit's operations in another country are described using the `Unit Identity: Positioning`_ claim type.

-Unit: Date Range is a Start Date
+Unit Identity: Date Range is a Start Date
 ================================

 .. note::
    To Do.

-Unit: Date Range is an Ending Date
+Unit Identity: Date Range is an Ending Date
 ==================================

 .. note::
    To Do.

-Unit: Earliest Precise Date
+Unit Identity: Earliest Precise Date
 ===========================

 .. note::
    To Do.

-Unit: Latest Precise Date
+Unit Identity: Latest Precise Date
 =========================

 .. note::
    To Do.

-Unit: Earliest Imprecise Date
+Unit Identity: Earliest Imprecise Date
 =============================

 .. note::
    To Do.

-Unit: Latest Imprecise Date
+Unit Identity: Latest Imprecise Date
 ===========================

 .. note::
    To Do.

-Unit: Research Comments
+Unit Identity: Research Comments
 =======================

 Attribute name